There is evidence that EMFs produced by home wiring, appliances, cell phones, and other devices harm the brain. Take these steps to reduce your risk.

 - Turn it off when you can.

-- Invest in a cell phone radiation protector.
+- Invest in a mobile phone radiation protector.

-- Don’t sleep with it on next to your head.
+- Don’t sleep with your phone on and next to your head.

 Protect your brain from cell phone radiation and optimize your signal with a Pong Soft Touch Radiation-Redirecting Case.

 A patented antenna redirects the potentially harmful electromagnetic radiation away from your head, reducing your radiation exposure.

 This allows more radiation to communicate with the cell tower, which optimizes your signal.